You are here

 If a student meets all of the conditions to receive a refund before the start of class but has not actually received the money, the student can apply for an Administrative Loan or a Sycamore Emergency Loan to obtain books before the 7th day of class.
 Contact the Office of Student Financial Aid if you believe you qualify.

 You must meet all the institution requirements before financial aid is disbursed to your student account.
 The initial disbursement of aid occurs 10 days prior to the start of the semester, exception summer.
 Half of the amount applied for is disbursed at the start of the fall semester and the other half at the start of the spring semester.
 Be sure to check out the minimum credit hour requirements for each type of aid and check the MyISU Portal for any outstanding requirements.

-Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Stafford loans online or completing the Master Promissory Note and Entrance Counseling.
+Generally, you may not have received your loan funds due to not completing one or more of the required steps, including accepting your Federal Direct Subsidized/Unsubsidized Loans online or completing the Master Promissory Note and Entrance Counseling.
 You can check for other requirements on Types of Aid webpage or you can speak with a financial aid staff member.

 Indiana State University is required to issue From 1098-T, Tuition Statement, which reports either qualified education expenses billed during the calendar year or qualified education expenses paid during the calendar year.
 The 1098-T is available on the MyISU Portal!
 Click the Student Self-Service badge, select the Financial Resources tab, then choose 1098-T. You can also visit the Office of the Controller webpage for more information.